 Before Age 55

-Penalty free withdrawal is permitted if:

-Employment is terminated no earlier than the year in which you turn 55 AND you leave the funds in the

-401(k) plan to access them penalty-free.
+Penalty free withdrawal is permitted if: Employment is terminated no earlier than the year in which you turn 55 AND you leave the funds in the 401(k) plan to access them penaltyfree.
 Age 55 - 59 1⁄2

-Distributions before age 59 1⁄2 are subject to a 10% additional tax
+Distributions before age 59 1/2 are subject to a 10% additional tax

-(penalty) plus the tax on the amount of the distribution that is included in your income.
+"Horizon" from Page 1 >

+from low and middle-income families are hit with unexpected taxes after inheriting 401(k) plans.

+RETIREMENT 401K

+When Will This Bill Become Law?

+The bill is widely expected to pass the Senate and be signed into law by the President.
+One hurdle may be the provision by which the plan pays for itself.
+It contains provisions that those who inherit retirement accounts after the death of a parent withdraw funds at a faster pace - within 10 years - and pay the associated tax.
+Previously, inheritors of these plans could stretch out withdrawals over their lifetimes.
+There are exceptions for surviving spouses and minor child beneficiaries of the account holder While lawmakers are often hesitant to pass increased taxes on those who inherit wealth, given the overwhelming majority by which the House bill passed, it's reasonable to expect most of these provisions will eventually become law. (penalty) plus the tax on the amount of the distribution that is included in your income.
 The 10% tax will not apply if you qualify for certain exceptions.
 Call me for details on these exceptions before requesting the distribution.

-Age 59 1⁄2 - 70 1⁄2

-Setting Every

-Community

-Up For

-Retirement

-Enhancement

-Normal distributions that are not

-subject to the 10% additional tax (penalty).

-Age 70 1⁄2

-Distribution is required to begin by April 1 after the later of:

-Calendar year in which you reach age 70 1⁄2 or, Calendar year in which you retire.
-However, your plan

-may require you to begin receiving distributions by April 1 of the year after you reach age 70 1⁄2, even if you have not retired.
-Check with your company's plan administrator for the

-details of your plan.
+Age 59 1/2 - 70 1/2 Normal distributions that are not subject to the 10% additional tax (penalty).
+Age 70 1⁄2 Distribution is required to begin by April 1 after the later of: Calendar year in which you reach age 70 1⁄2 or, Calendar year in which you retire.
+However, your plan may require you to begin receiving distributions by April 1 of the year after you reach age 70 1⁄2, even if you have not retired.
+Check with your company's plan administrator for the details of your plan.
 IRAs Before Age 59 1/2 A 10% additional tax (penalty) generally applies if you withdraw from your IRA.
 There are limited exceptions that could eliminate the 10% additional tax (penalty).
 Check with me on these exceptions before requesting a distribution.
-Age 59 1⁄2 - 70 1⁄2 Normal distributions that are not subject to the 10% additional tax (penalty).
-Age 70 1⁄2 Required Minimum Distribution (RMD) by April 1 of the year following the calendar year in which you reach age 70 1⁄2.
+Age 59 1/2 - 70 1/2 Normal distributions that are not subject to the 10% additional tax (penalty).
+Age 70 1/2 Required Minimum Distribution (RMD) by April 1 of the year following the calendar year in which you reach age 70 1⁄2.
 Then by December 31 of each year, including the first year.
-Example: You turn 70 1⁄2 on July 15, 2019.
+Example: You turn 70 1/2 on July 15, 2019.
 You must take your first RMD for 2019 by April 1, 2020.
 You must take your second RMD for 2020 by December 31, 2020, and your third by December 31, 2021 for 2021.
 What is the RMD?
 Your RMD is generally determined by dividing the adjusted market value of all of your IRAs as of December 31 of the preceding year by the distribution period that corresponds with your age in the IRS Uniform Lifetime Table.
+Example:

-Example Let's say you are 73 years old and all your IRAs had a value of \$100,000 last December 31.
+Let's say you are 73 years old and all your IRAs had a value of \$100,000 last December 31.
 The IRS Uniform Table lists 24.7 for a 73-year-old.
 You would divide the \$100,000 by 24.7.
 The result \$4,048.58 is your RMD!
 What happens if I don't take my RMD?
-If the distributions to you in any year are less than the RMD for that year, you will be subject to additional tax equal to 50% of the undistributed RMD!
-"Horizon" from Page 1 > from low and middle-income families are hit with unexpected taxes after inheriting 401(k) plans.

-When Will This Bill Become Law?